pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### More Information

-For more information on the ClusterRunTemplate that pairs with the Runnable, read [tekton-source-pipelinerun](ootb-cluster-run-template-reference.hbs.md#tekton-source-pipelinerun)
+For more information about the ClusterRunTemplate that pairs with the Runnable, read [tekton-source-pipelinerun](ootb-cluster-run-template-reference.hbs.md#tekton-source-pipelinerun)

-For information about the Tekton Pipeline that must be created by the user, read the [OOTB Supply Chain Testing documentation of the Pipeline](ootb-supply-chain-testing.hbs.md#a-idtekton-pipelinea-tektonpipeline)
+For information about the Tekton Pipeline that the user must create, read the [OOTB Supply Chain Testing documentation of the Pipeline](ootb-supply-chain-testing.hbs.md#a-idtekton-pipelinea-tektonpipeline)

 ## source-scanner-template